LeatherDiamond/attendance-journal-backend/README.md

 8. Use ```python project/create_default_db_data.py``` to create default superuser in your database with credentials provided in your `.env` file:
 9. Use ```python project/manage.py runserver```
 10. Use ```pytest``` command in console to start tests (**NOTE:** ***If you will try to put the command in another console, make sure that virtual environment is active*** - *point 4* ***of the current instruction***).

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LeatherDiamond/attendance-journal-backend/blob/main/LICENSE) file for details.